BryanJacobs/FIDO2Applet/docs/FAQ.md

 shared across all credentials, discoverable or otherwise.

 2^32 is 4,294,967,296 - large enough that you could use the token once per second for 136 years without reaching the maximum value.
+The counter is incremented by up to sixteen per operation, so you could get unlucky enough to only get 8.5 years of using it once per second.

 That should be enough longevity.